 “Can’t advise you, Ed, but for what it’s worth, I’ve met a fair few fellers down the years just after they’ve been told by a doctor that they’re going to die. […] You won’t be surprised when I tell you that not a one of them fellers ever said, ‘Dave, if only I’d spent more time at work.'”

-—even as the most one-dimensional or cliched feelings motivate the main characters: first love, greed, the excitement of war, maternal solicitude.
+—even as the most one-dimensional or clichéd feelings motivate the main characters: first love, greed, the excitement of war, maternal solicitude.
 On almost every page of The Bone Clocks, flat characters rush around in a constant hubbub of eventfulness, whether the events are realistic or fantastical.
-Even the novel’s mundane aspects, meant to contrast with its supernatural subplot, include characters breaking into a church, jumping off the roof of a chalet, defrauding dementia-stricken philatelists, encountering boardwalk psychics, planting cocaine in a rival’s luggage, etc., etc. If the novel is not meant to be a farce—and I don’t think it is—then something has gone wrong.
+Even the novel’s mundane aspects, meant to contrast with its supernatural subplot, include scenes where characters break into a church, jump off the roof of a chalet, defraud dementia-stricken philatelists, encounter boardwalk psychics, plant cocaine in a rival’s luggage, etc. If the novel is not meant to be a farce—and I don’t think it is—then something has gone wrong.

 As seen in Cloud Atlas‘s Adam Ewing and Luisa Rey, the titular Jacob de Zoet, and the aged Holly Sykes in the present novel’s final sections, one of Mitchell’s great and rare strengths is in portrayals of complexly good, kind, well-intentioned, and decent people.
 But his vision of evil is simplistic by comparison.
-The villainous cult of soul-decanting Anchorites in this novel are preternaturally selfish, and grossly theatrical about it too.
-And Mitchell accuses all of us—himself included, I must imagine—of a similar selfishness at the end of the novel, when the apocalypses of liberal and industrial civilization start piling up: climate change, peak oil, corporate exploitation.
+The Bone Clock‘s villainous cult of soul-decanting Anchorites are preternaturally selfish, and grossly theatrical about it too.
+To make this cartoonish villainy humanly relevant, Mitchell accuses all of us—himself included, I must imagine—of a similar selfishness at the end of the novel, when the apocalypses of liberal and industrial civilization start piling up: climate change, peak oil, corporate exploitation.

 Five years later, I take a deep, shuddery breath to stop myself crying.
 It’s not just that I can’t hold Aoife again, it’s everything: It’s grief for the regions we deadlanded, the ice caps we melted, the Gulf Stream we redirected, the rivers we drained, the coasts we flooded, the lakes we choked with crap, the seas we killed, the species we drove to extinction, the pollinators we wiped out, the oil we squandered, the drugs we rendered impotent, the comforting liars we voted into office—all so we didn’t have to change our cozy lifestyles.

 In one of the best positive evaluations of the novel, Brian Finney describes it as largely a parody—but how can we tell?
-What made Cloud Atlas so compelling was its textuality; Mitchell brilliantly recreated six distinct literary styles, each presented as a material text of some sort, which added a savor of sportive Joycean irony to the epic narrative.
+What made Cloud Atlas so compelling was its textuality; in the earlier novel, Mitchell brilliantly recreates six distinct literary styles, each presented as a material text of some sort, which adds a savor of sportive Joycean irony to the epic narrative.
 But Mitchell dispenses with such sophistication in The Bone Clocks; the novel’s shrill staginess of narration and dialogue, presented not as culture-mediated text but as the unmediated expression of its characters, reads less like a parody of grandiloquent silliness than like grandiloquent silliness itself.
 Cloud Atlas‘s textuality gave it a deeply comic dimension, reminiscent of Gulliver’s Travels or Ulysses, whereas The Bone Clocks is endlessly jokey and rarely funny.